gildasmorvan/similar2logo/README.md

 ##### Main class

-As usual, the main method of the Main class launches the web server.
+As usual, the main method of the Main class launches and configure the HTML runner.
 In this case, we want to display the turtles and the pheromone field.

 ```
+		// Creation of the runner
+		Similar2LogoHtmlRunner runner = new Similar2LogoHtmlRunner( );
+		// Creation of the model
-    SparkHttpServer http = new SparkHttpServer(
+		LogoSimulationModel model = new HeatBugsSimulationModel( new HeatBugsSimulationParameters() );
-        new HeatBugsSimulationModel(new HeatBugsSimulationParameters()), true, false, true
+		// Configuration of the runner
+		runner.getConfig().setExportAgents( true );
+		runner.getConfig().setExportPheromones( true );
+		// Initialize the runner
+		runner.initializeRunner( model );
+		// Open the GUI.
-    );
+		runner.showView( );
 ```